Appliance Extension Cord: Safety & Selection Guide

 Q2: How do I know what gauge extension cord I need?

 A2: First, find the amperage or wattage of your appliance from its label or manual.
-Then, choose an extension cord with an amperage rating equal to or greater than your appliance’s needs.
-Remember, a smaller gauge number (e.g., 12-gauge) indicates a thicker wire capable of carrying more current than a higher gauge number (e.g., 16-gauge).
+Then, choose an extension cord with an amperage rating equal to or greater than your appliance’s needs. a smaller gauge number (e.g., 12-gauge) indicates a thicker wire capable of carrying more current than a higher gauge number (e.g., 16-gauge).
 Also, consider the cord’s length; longer cords require a lower (thicker) gauge to prevent voltage drop.

 Q3: Is it safe to use a coiled extension cord?